ImOphen/fdf/README.md

 Run it with `./fdf [map]`.
 A bunch of sample maps are provided in the `test_maps` directory.

-Controls are shown in the window of the compiled project
+Controls are shown once you run the compiled project